 Fidelma Serediuk, Program Manager, Examinations ext.
 233

-Fidelma manages the day to day operations of the Examination program and serves as the technical and content expert on examination items for Alliance staff, committees and workgroups.
+Fidelma provides strategic direction and manages the day to day operations of the Examination program and serves as the technical and content expert on examination items for Alliance staff, committees and workgroups.

-Debie provides administrative materials and support to the exam sites, and support services for the exam program, volunteer committees, special projects and examiners.
+Adam provides materials and support to the examination sites, support services for the Examination program, volunteer committees, special projects and examiners.